This piece was originally published on October 5, 2020, and was updated on August 23, 2022.

 5. Get a mortgage pre-approval

-A mortgage pre-approval is when a lender evaluates your financial situation and pre-approves you for a set mortgage amount, interest rate, and term.
-Mortgage pre-approvals are valid for 90 to 120 days, giving you time to find a home without losing a great mortgage deal.
+A mortgage pre-approval is when a lender evaluates your financial situation and pre-approves you for a set mortgage amount, interest rate and term.
+Mortgage pre-approvals are valid for 90 to 120 days, depending on the lender, giving you time to find a home without losing a great mortgage deal.

 6. Get a great rate